-Future accounting pronouncements - Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses is effective for ABF's September 30, 2024 fiscal year.
+Recent accounting pronouncements - Effective October 1, 2023, ABF adopted Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses.
 ASU 2016-13 requires an entity to prospectively record an allowance for credit losses for the current expected credit losses inherent in the asset over its expected life, replacing the incurred loss model that recognized losses only when they became probable and estimable.
-ASU 2016-13 also requires enhanced disclosures regarding an entity's financial instruments information about credit quality.
-ABF is currently evaluating the impact this pronouncement will have on the financial statements.
+There was no significant impact to ABF's financial statements and no adjustment to beginning net assets as a result of adoption of this ASU.

-Subsequent events have been evaluated through March 11, 2024, the date the financial statements were issued.
-Management concluded that no material subsequent events have occurred since September 30, 2023 that require recognition or disclosure in the financial statements.
+Subsequent events have been evaluated through March 18, 2025, the date the financial statements were issued.
+Management concluded that no material subsequent events have occurred since September 30, 2024 that require recognition or disclosure in the financial statements.

-3. LIQUIDITY AND AVAILABILITY OF RESOURCES
+3. LIOUIDITY AND AVAILABILITY OF RESOURCES